Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

-By observing our deeper spiritual gifts and understanding the richness of our inner lives through a meditation journal, we can invite the essence of self-reflection and self-expression into our daily existence.
+A meditation journal helps us to observe our deeper spiritual gifts and understanding the richness of our inner lives, we can invite the essence of self-reflection and self-expression into our daily existence.

 What is a meditation journal?
 A meditation journal can include details and notes of the type of meditation practiced, the length of practice, and any observations or experiences that occurred during our meditation session.
 It may also reveal our mental state, happiness, or any other emotional experience for personal growth and self-reflection.